dsebastien/whatsapp-claude-agent/documentation/message-flow.md

        │
        ▼
 WhatsAppClient.handleMessage()
-  ├─ parseMessage() → IncomingMessage
+  ├─ parseMessage() → IncomingMessage (includes participant, isGroupMessage) ├─ Filter: isFromMe? → skip
+  ├─ Group mode filtering:
+  │    ├─ If not group message → skip
-  ├─ Filter: isFromMe? → skip
+  │    ├─ If wrong group JID → skip
-  ├─ Filter: isGroup? → skip
+  │    ├─ If message starts with [🤖 → skip (other agent)
+  │    └─ If !allowAllGroupParticipants && participant not in whitelist → skip
+  ├─ Private mode filtering:
-  ├─ Filter: inWhitelist? → skip if not
+  │    ├─ If group message → skip
+  │    └─ If not in whitelist → skip
   ├─ Filter: withinThreshold? → skip if too old
   └─ emit('event', { type: 'message', message })
        │